forax/pro-demo/README.md

 ## Module printer.main

-Again, the module-info defines the module requires and the packages exported.
+Again, the module-info defines the module __requires__ and the packages __exported__.
-Here, printer.main use the interface com.acme.printer.api.Printer so it requires printer.api, the module that contains the package com.acme.printer.api.
+Here, the module *printer.main* uses the interface *com.acme.printer.api.Printer* so it requires the module *printer.api*, i.e. the module that contains the package *com.acme.printer.api*.
-We do not declare the package com.acme.printer.main as exported, so it will be non visible for the other module.
+We do not declare the package *com.acme.printer.main* as exported, so it will be non visible for the other modules.

-Furthermore, we use the service mechanism provided by the module.
-If a module declare a directive use with an interface, it can use the class java.util.ServiceLoader to discover at runtime all the implementations of the service.
+Furthermore, we use the __service__ mechanism provided by the module descriptor.
+If a module declare a directive __uses__ with an interface (a __service__ interface), it can use the class *java.util.ServiceLoader* to discover at runtime all the implementations of the interface (the implementation of the __service__).

-So here, the Main class will use the ServiceLoader with the interface com.acme.printer.api.Printer.
+So here, the Main class will use the ServiceLoader with the interface *com.acme.printer.api.Printer*.
 ```
 module printer.main {
   requires printer.api;